droplinkme/cache-decorators/README.md

 DataSource.initialize(AdapterEnum.REDIS, {
   host: process.env.REDIS_HOST, // Set your caching host
-  port: Number(process.env.REDIS_PORT), // Set your caching port });
+  port: Number(process.env.REDIS_PORT), // Set your caching port
+  // ...other options
+});
 ```

+**Note:** Install Dependencies: Depending on the adapter (enum) chosen, you may need to install the corresponding library for the caching strategy.
+For example, if you choose the REDIS adapter, you need to install the ioredis library.

+- AdapterEnum.REDIS: `npm install ioredis`
+- Other adapters: in progress

 **Initialize Custom Repository**